swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Language changes required

-In addition to ambiguities listed above, there are also some parsing ambiguities that would require the following language changes in a new language mode:
+In addition to ambiguities listed above, there are also some parsing ambiguities that require the following language changes in a new language mode:

 - Deprecation of prefix operators containing the `/` character.
 - Parsing `/,` and `/]` as the start of a regex literal if a closing `/` is found, rather than an unapplied operator in an argument list.
 For example, `fn(/, /)` becomes a regex literal rather than 2 unapplied operator arguments.